Table of contents

 Ingredients - Nutritional values - Calories

-The energy content of soy sauce (Genen Shoyu) is 94 kcal/100g.
+The energy content of soy sauce (Genen-Shoyu) is 94 kcal/100g.
 Carbohydrates are 6.1 g/100g (of which 3.4 g sugar) and proteins 8.6 g/100g.
 The reduced-salt soy sauce, whose nutritional value we are using here as an example, has a salt content of approx. 8 g/100g (334.4% of the daily requirement).
 In comparison: Normal soy sauce (Shoyu) has approx. 14 g salt per 100g (581.3% of the daily requirement).
 5

 Due to a lack of information, we cannot provide any information on the mineral and trace element content.
 However, these are probably similar to those in soy sauce (shoyu).

-The complete ingredients of soy sauce (Genen Shoyu), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
+The complete ingredients of soy sauce (Genen-Shoyu), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

 Health effects

 Is soy sauce healthy?
-Studies on shoyu have shown the following effects: promoting gastric secretion, lowering blood pressure, antimicrobial activity, anticarcinogenic effect and preventing cataracts.
+Studies on shoyu have shown the following effects: promoting gastric secretion, lowering blood pressure, antimicrobial activity, anticarcinogenic effect and prevention of cataracts.
 6 In addition, antioxidant, antihyperuricemic (hyperuricemia = high uric acid levels in the blood) and antiplatelet activities have been demonstrated.
 Antiplatelet agents prevent blood platelets from sticking together and thus reduce the formation of blood clots.
 7 However, the potential health benefits of shoyu have not been fully researched.

 The facts about the health of soy come practically only from interested circles (e.g. the food industry) and there is a lack of voices that also emphasize the disadvantages, especially the ecological ones.